-You have one week to go before Thanksgiving!
 Haven’t started planning yet?
 Fear not!
 There’s plenty of time to get organized for your big feast.
-Here’s our helpful shopping and prep check list for making sure you’re on track for enjoying the best Thanksgiving ever!
+Here’s our helpful shopping and prep check list for making sure you’re on track for enjoying the best holiday ever!

 You are going to need every square inch of space for all those dishes and casseroles and there are probably at least a few containers of things that can be tossed.